Lewis-Matt/database-exercises/notes/jsp.md

             <p>none of the above tests were true</p>
         </c:otherwise>
     </c:choose>
-Inside of the c:when tags, the test attribute should be a boolean expression that determines whether the content inside of the tag should be rendered.
-Like an if-else, if one expression evaluates to true, the content inside of that tag will be rendered, and if none of the conditions are true, the content inside of the c:otherwise tag will be rendered.
+Inside the c:when tags, the test attribute should be a boolean expression that determines whether the content inside the tag should be rendered.
+Like an if-else, if one expression evaluates to true, the content inside that tag will be rendered, and if none of the conditions are true, the content inside the c:otherwise tag will be rendered.

 In the shopping cart example, we use this to either display a message that tells the user their shopping cart is empty, or display the contents of their cart.

 ### For Each
 The c:forEach tag allows us to loop through most types of collections.
-The content inside of the tag will be rendered for every item in the collection.
+The content inside the tag will be rendered for every item in the collection.
 Syntax:

     <c:forEach items="${collection}" var="element"></c:forEach>
 We use the items attribute to specify the variable that contains the collection we are iterating over.
-The var attribute's value defines a variable that we can use inside of the tag to refer to each item in the collection.
+The var attribute's value defines a variable that we can use inside the tag to refer to each item in the collection.
 Example:

     <% request.setAttribute("numbers", new int[]{1, 2, 3, 4, 5, 6, 7}); %>